afgomez/git-book/chapter-01.md

 introduced an issue and when, and more.
 Using a VCS also means that if you screw things up or lose files, you can generally recover easily.
 In addition, you get all this for very little overhead.

+### Local Version Control Systems

+Many people’s version-control method of choice is to copy files into another directory (perhaps a time-stamped directory, if they’re clever).
+This approach is very common because it is so simple, but it is also incredibly error prone.
+It is easy to forget which directory you’re in and accidentally write to the wrong file or copy over files you don’t mean to.

+To deal with this issue, programmers long ago developed local VCSs that had a simple database that kept all the changes to files under revision control.